dondi/GRNsight/database/network-database/README.md

 ### Populate Input Options

-Populate mode uses `--input_dir` to determine how data file is read.
+Populate mode uses `--input_dir` to determine which data files are read.

 How input is selected:

-- If `--input_dir` is `script-results` (default), data is read directly from `script-results/`.
+- If `--input_dir` is `script-results` (default), data is read directly from the `script-results/` folder created by `main.py` when it retrieves data from AllianceMine.
 - Otherwise, the loader treats `--input_dir` as a parent folder and scans its subfolders.

-For custom folders, supported schema folder names are:
+For custom parent folders, subdirectory names supported by the schema are:

 - GRN:
     - `gene_regulatory_network_with_timestamp/`